Indigenous Research Fellow

-The position is based in Sydney.
-We would prefer full-time but will consider strong part-time candidates.
+The position is based in Sydney and we are looking for someone to start as soon as possible.
+The role is currently full-time but we will consider strong part-time candidates.

 Role and Responsibilities

-• Communicate the research work to CIS supporters, business, government and the general public through public presentations, media work and speeches.
+- Communicate the research work to CIS supporters, business, government and the general public through meetings, public presentations, media work and speeches.

-• Articulate CIS policy positions through media appearances and interviews on television and radio.
+- Articulate CIS policy positions through media appearances, speaking at events and interviews on television and radio.

 Qualifications and Background